 Application and Interview Process:

-The deadline to apply for fall 2019 positions is Sunday, January 27, 2019.
-Students interested in applying should complete the online application here.
+The deadline to apply for fall 2019 positions was Sunday, January 27, 2019.
+We are no longer accepting applications.

 The first step of the PI selection process is a group interview in which candidates are put into small teams to take on simple challenges.
 This provides the FIGS staff with the opportunity to see each student’s leadership, presentation, and teamwork skills in action.